Portakallı Zeytinyağlı Kereviz

 - Yukon Gold potato1 large

-- fresh orange juice1 cup
+- orange juice1 cup

 - granulated sugar1 tsp